With Vault installed, the next step is to start a Vault server.

 Vault operates as a client/server application.
 The Vault server is the only piece of the Vault architecture that interacts with the data storage and backends.
 All operations done via the Vault CLI interact with the server over a TLS connection.

-In this page, we'll start and interact with the Vault server to understand how the server is started.
+In this guide, you will start and interact with the Vault server running in development mode.

-First, we're going to start a Vault dev server.
+First, start a Vault dev server.
 The dev server is a built-in, pre-configured server that is not very secure but useful for playing with Vault locally.
-Later in this guide we'll configure and start a real server.
+Later in the Deploy Vault guide, you will configure and start a non-dev server.

 To start the Vault dev server, run: